ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 # Distributed Training
 - *Data parallelism:* Data is distributed across multiple machines.
 This can be used in case data is too large to be stored on a single machine or to achieve faster training.
 - *Model parallelism*: Out of core issue on model might casue the proble.
 Distributed training is not going to make the training process faster, is to make it possible to traing bigger model.
-Concate differet computer to compute the result.
+Concate differet computer to compspect schedule.

+    I diagnosed the client requirement immediately, we only need to change the protocol from Bluetooth into RF protocol.
+Actually, the task was using a simple system to replace the complicated one.
+There's a mistake here.
+I expected to finish it within 2 weeks.
+However, it didn't go as I expected.
+I forgot to consider the hardware problem.

+    I apologized to the client immediately and asked if we could have an extended delivery date.
+Luckily the client agreed and also showed understanding.
+Then I called a meeting with all the team members, talked about the feedback, then we walked through the whole workflow step by step together, evaluated all the component.
+Throughoute the result.
 ## Type of NN
 - CNN ; Each frame can be seen as sigle calculation.
 If the mu
 - Fully Connected Layer.
-Can't do it with multiple cores.
+Can't do it with multiplis process, the team members understood what happened.
+Instead of just telling the client to postpone the schedule.
+I continue to communicate cfores.

 ## Parallel SGD
 Key is asynchronous update on one node.
 We need have Parameter Server"BOSS", and workder 1, workder 2... etc.
 Workers are assigned to compute the grad with same parameters.
-Boss will collect all the grad and update Parameter and send back to every workers.
+Boss will collect all the grad and update Parameter and send back to every workers. all situation again, I earned their trust by sharing the feedback with them and working out a solution together.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNjkyMDQ2NiwtNzIzNDAwNjQyLC01MT
-EwNTMzMzEsMTUzMjgzODA5MywtMjEzMTMxNjI2NiwtMTIzOTA4
-OTIwMywtMjA3NDM3NjI4MywtMTA2NjEwMzcyMSwtMTk4Nzk0OD
-Q0NCw4NDQ4MjU4NDQsLTE4MDI4OTM5NDYsLTIxMTI5OTk5MTMs
-LTE1NjcwODkzOTIsMTY3NjAzNzczMSwxMzAyMTEwMTAwLDE3ND
-YzMDU4MzAsMjEwMzAzNDIyNCwtMTI3OTU5OTM3MywxMDAxNDk5
-MTE3LC02OTUwOTQyNjJdfQ==
+eyJoaXN0b3J5IjpbLTEyMDI1MTIxNzQsMTExNjkyMDQ2NiwtNz
+IzNDAwNjQyLC01MTEwNTMzMzEsMTUzMjgzODA5MywtMjEzMTMx
+NjI2NiwtMTIzOTA4OTIwMywtMjA3NDM3NjI4MywtMTA2NjEwMz
+cyMSwtMTk4Nzk0ODQ0NCw4NDQ4MjU4NDQsLTE4MDI4OTM5NDYs
+LTIxMTI5OTk5MTMsLTE1NjcwODkzOTIsMTY3NjAzNzczMSwxMz
+AyMTEwMTAwLDE3NDYzMDU4MzAsMjEwMzAzNDIyNCwtMTI3OTU5
+OTM3MywxMDAxNDk5MTE3XX0=
 -->